SamuelB2020/regexTutorial/reExercises.md

 <pre>
 Test Dharcter
 dtaa stuff
-working dry code
+working code
-SDD Class
+this is stuff
 the quick brown fox jumps over the dark cave
 </pre>